Test Code PSTF Protein S Antigen, Plasma

 3. Aliquot 0.5 mL of plasma into 2 plastic vials, leaving 0.25 mL in the bottom of centrifuged vial.

-4. Freeze plasma immediately (no longer than 4 hours after collection) at -20° C or, ideally -40° C or below.
+4. Immediately freeze plasma (no longer than 4 hours after collection) at -20° C or, ideally at -40° C or below.

 5. Send specimens in the same shipping container.